mcfreund/eg/bootstrapping-CIs-in-ggplot2/bootstrapped-confints-for-2d-scatterplot.md

 function to mulitple regression in the future.
 Also, the pseudoinverse does not need to be explicitly calculated; the above formulation is just one method of many.
-For example, R can solve this system of linear equations via, well, `solve()`, or singular value decomposition can be used, as well.
+For example, R can solve this system of linear equations via, well, `solve()`, or via singular value decomposition.

 I’m unsure which method might be the most efficient.

-So, I use the microbenchmark package to compare the speed of these methods below, with code cribbed from [this page](https://www.alexejgossmann.com/benchmarking_r/).
+So, I use the microbenchmark package to compare the speed of these methods below, with code cribbed from [this page](https://www.alexejgossmann.com/benchmarking_r/), although I added a couple extra methods just to see how they perform.
 This test also includes a check to make sure the methods yield equivalent
 \(\mathbf{\hat y}\)s.